AdobeDocs/commerce-frontend-core/src/pages/guide/css/quickstart/compilation-mode.md

 ---
-group: frontend-developer-guide
-title: Simple style changes with client-side LESS compilation vs. server-side
-functional_areas:
-  - Frontend
+title: Compilation Mode | Commerce Frontend Development
+description:
 ---

+# Compilation mode

 After you [create a theme](../../themes/create-storefront.md), you need to decide which LESS compilation mode to use before changing styles.
 You can choose between [two modes](../preprocess.md):